How To Draw A Picture of Your Husky Dog

 How Do I Create My Own Frameable Picture?

-So how can I frame my own drawing?
+So how can you frame a drawing?
 Easy!
-First find a picture of your pet to draw, or you can even use your pet as a live model.
+First, find a picture of your pet to draw, or you can even use your pet as a live model.
 This might be a bit more difficult as pets like to move around quite a bit, so I suggest working with a photograph.
-In the spirit of the earth day and the environment I suggest using a sheet of used printer paper as I did for my drawing.
+In the spirit of the earth day and the environment, I recommend using a sheet of used printer paper as I did for my drawing.
 Once it is drawn, colored, and framed no one will be able to tell if it were a bit crinkly.
-If you do not have an pencils on hand you can always order a few online.
+If you do not have colored pencils on hand you can always order a few online.

 Colored Pencils and Pencil Sketches

-One of my favorite mediums is layering colored pencil or pencil sketches, which creates rich and vivid texture.
+One of my favorite mediums is layering colored pencil or pencil sketches, which create rich and vivid texture.
 I use any colored pencils on hand, but you can always buy more expensive colored pencils if you preferred.
-I love how water colored pencils can be blended, and even turned into paint with water and a brush.
-I have several different sets of colored pencils, and I simply mix and match these.
-Layering different colors on top of each other also creates new and vibrant tones in many of my illustrations.
+I love how water colored pencils can be blended, and even turned into the paint with water and a brush.
+I have several different sets of colored pencils, and I simply mix and match these with how the inspiration comes to me.
+However, if you are looking for a good set of beginner colored pencils with rich hues, I definitely recommend checking out the Scholar colored pencils by Prisma Color, which is reasonably priced and almost of the same quality as the Premier Prisma Color pencils.
+Layering different colors on top of each other also creates new and vibrant tones in many of my illustrations, and this is a technique I continue to refine.